 And then, I had to deal when my toddler son said he doesn’t love me!

-Do you just accept when your child says they don’t love you?
+Do you just accept when your child says hurtful things?
 I, personally don’t see that as a completely healthy way to handle those words.

-Why Do Toddlers Say They Don’t Like You?
+Why Do Toddlers Say “I Don’t Love You”?

 Toddlers aren’t able to clearly identify their feelings, much less verbalize them appropriately.
 A toddler will usually say “I don’t like you” in the heat of the moment.